ageev/SmartHome/SynologyNAS/README.md

 sudo vi /usr/syno/etc/synowebhook.conf
 ```

-Here is the config, you need to transform it to oneliner
+Here is the config, you probably need to transform it to oneliner
 ```json
 {"Telegram Bot":
   {"needssl":true,